Consensys/eth-lightwallet/README.md

 // the seed is stored encrypted by a user-defined password var password = prompt('Enter password for encryption', 'password');
-lightwallet.keystore.deriveKeyFromPassword(password, function (err, pwDerivedKey) {
+var salt = 'accountSpecificSalt' // Salt is optional but recommended. lightwallet.keystore.deriveKeyFromPassword(password, function (err, pwDerivedKey, salt) {

+// If providing an optional salt, the `hdPathString` is required.
+// This is the default value you can provide when using a salt: var hdPathString = "m/0'/0'/0'";
-var ks = new lightwallet.keystore(secretSeed, pwDerivedKey);
+var ks = new lightwallet.keystore(secretSeed, pwDerivedKey, hdPathString, salt);

 // generate five new address/private key pairs
 // the corresponding private keys are also encrypted